Devonta Smith Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Season Stats

-- This season Smith has 46 catches (74 targets), leading his team with 664 receiving yards (60.4 per game) plus four touchdowns.
+- Smith has 46 catches (74 targets) and paces the Eagles with 664 receiving yards (60.4 ypg) plus four touchdowns.

-- Smith has been the target of 74 of his team's 323 passing attempts this season, or 22.9% of the target share.
+- So far this season, 22.9% of the 323 passes thrown by his team have gone Smith's way.

-- With five targets in the red zone this season, Smith has been on the receiving end of 11.1% of his team's 45 red zone pass attempts.
+- Smith (five red zone targets) has been the recipient of 11.1% of his team's 45 red zone pass attempts.

-- The Eagles, who rank seventh in the NFL in points scored, have dropped back to pass 48.9% of the time while running the ball 51.1% of the time.
+- The Eagles have called a pass in 48.9% of their plays from scrimmage this year while staying on the ground 51.1% of the time.
+This offensive attack ranks seventh in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Giants.